anishshobithps/tailwind-breakpoints/README.md

 # tailwind-breakpoints

-The Plugin will slow breakpoints during development on the fly.
+The Plugin will show breakpoints during development on the fly.

 ## Installation